 - DIY Cuticle Oil

 First, if you want to personalize your jar, stick on a letter.
-I used a sticky letter from a set I picked up from Michael’s.
-I used an L since my kit is for my roommate Lauren.
+I used a sticky letter from a set I picked up at Michael’s.
+I used an L since my nail set is for my roommate Lauren.

 Then, paint your Mason jar with glitter paint.
-I chose white glitter paint because it looks like snow!
+I chose white glitter paint because it looks like snow and is perfect for this DIY Christmas gift.

 Finally, I added the nail manicure necessities.
 I put the cotton balls in at the base, then stacked the nail polish and remover on top.
 I slid the toe or finger dividers, nail clippers, DIY cuticle oil, and nail file in last.
 I coordinated my colors and stuck to black, white and pink (three of my roommate’s favorite colors).
 You could also print up some manicure instructions if you think those would be useful.